arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

 These reads are written to disk as plain-text files, almost always compressed and ending in .fastq.gz.

-- FASTA files ( .fasta, .fa ) hold only the nucleotide strings; they are mainly used once reads have been cleaned and merged.
+- FASTA files ( .fasta, .fa ) hold only the nucleotide characters A/T/C/G; they are mainly used once reads have been cleaned and merged (assembled).
-- FASTQ files ( .fastq, .fq ) hold both the sequence and its Phred quality scores, telling you how confident the instrument was at each base.
+- FASTQ files ( .fastq, .fq ) hold both the sequence and its Phred quality scores, telling you how confident the instrument was when reading each basepair of the DNA.

->Once you have the downloads in place, peek inside one of the real files, say GC1GC1_R1.fastq.gz (forward reads from replicate GC1, experiment GC1), to convince yourself what a FASTQ record looks like and to check that the quality scores are sensible before you hand the data to QIIME 2.
+>Once you have the downloads in place, peek inside one of the real files, say GC1GC1_R1.fastq.gz (forward reads from replicate GC1, experiment GC1), to explore by yourself what a FASTQ record looks like and to check that the quality scores are sensible before you hand the data to QIIME 2.
 You can do this in bash like this:
 >```bash
 ># ── Bash one-liner: show the first two reads (8 lines) ───────────
 >zcat GC1GC1_R1.fastq.gz | head -n 8